rjv6261/DCS_ATC2.0/README.md

 ## License

 This project is released under the MIT license.
-You have my permission to do whatever you see fit with it, as long as I get credit.
+You have my permission to do whatever you see fit with it, as long as credit is given.